 Before placing any plant to your terrarium, look it over carefully for insects, fungus, mildew or root rot.
 You don't want to add these problems to your miniature eco system, because they are especially contagious under glass.

 Good news!
-Once your terrarium is planted with suitable plants, the after-care part is easy.
+Once your terrarium is planted, the after-care part is easy.
 Your plants will thrive nestled in their virtually self-sustaining environment, away from drafts and dry air.
 Here are a few helpful tips to keep terrarium plants healthy:

 Water sparingly.
 After planting, mist your plants or trickle water onto the potting mix to moisten it.
 Once established, you'll only need to water them once every month or two.
 Watch your plants.
 If they're beginning to wilt, add a little water.
 Always water lightly.
 Too much water is difficult to get rid of because it evaporates slowly in an enclosed container.